abweiner18/Atom_Preview/preview.rst

       - Mac: **Atom > Preferences**
       - Windows: **File > Settings**
 #.
 On the left menu, click **Install**.
 #.
-In the **Search Packages** box, type the package name you want to install from the table below.
+In the :ref:`Search Packages <searchpackages>` box, type the package name you want to install from the table below.

 .. list-table::
   :widths: 20 50